 S.O.S.
 Corales : launch of the first participatory marine conservation project of the Mediterranean sea

-The NGO Coral Guardian, a major international actor in the conservation of coral reefs, is now investing in the Mediterranean Sea by launching the first participatory marine conservation project in this region of the world.
+We’re now located in the Mediterranean Sea with the launch of the first participatory marine conservation project in this region of the world.
 This project, named S.O.S.
 Corales and carried out in collaboration with the Spanish NGO Equilibrio Marino, is located in the

 Punta de la Mona region in southern Spain.
 It responds to a problem of increasing degradation of the marine environment linked to pressures due to human activity, in particular the pollution of debris from fishing equipment in the Mediterranean Sea, drastically affecting marine species, including corals.